Banuba/agora-plugin-filters-android/README.md

 // Use Agora channel created in console const val AGORA_CHANNEL: String = ...
 // Use token created in Agora console with Agora appId and channel
 // Important!
-The token is optional if your Agora project is in testing mode const val AGORA_TOKEN: String = ...
+The token is optional if your Agora project is in Testing mode const val AGORA_TOKEN: String = ...

 // Use Banuba license token
 const val BANUBA_LICENSE_TOKEN: String = ...

-// Banuba Ext app key
-const val BANUBA_EXT_APP_KEY = ...
 ```

-4. The sample includes a few basic AR effects and you can [download](https://docs.banuba.com/face-ar-sdk-v1/overview/demo_face_filters) more.
+5. The sample includes a few basic AR effects, however you can [download](https://docs.banuba.com/face-ar-sdk-v1/overview/demo_face_filters) more.
 All effects must be added into [effects](app/src/main/assets/effects) folder in Android assets.
 Please modify the list of [available effects](app/src/main/java/com/banuba/sdk/agorapluginexample/MainActivity.kt#L38) in the sample.

 ## Integration